 WHOLLY OWNED SUBSIDIARIES

 CONCOR had incorporated M/s.
-Fresh & Healthy Enterprises Ltd. (FHEL) in the year2006 as its wholly owned subsidiary to create world class cold storage infrastructure inthe country to provide complete cold chain logistics solutions to the variousstakeholders in this field.
+Fresh & Healthy Enterprises Ltd. (FHEL) in the year2006 as its wholly owned subsidiary to create world class cold storage infrastructure inthe country to provide complete cold chain logistics solutions to various stakeholders inthis field.

-To contribute in the development of Air Cargo business of the country by providingend to end solutions to the customers through the mode of bonded trucking of Import/Exportcargo from the various hinterlands to the Airports.
+Contribute in the development of Air Cargo business of the country by providingend to end solution to the customers through the mode of bonded trucking of Import/Exportcargo from the various hinterlands to the Airports.